 1) Go out and Mingle (Homebodies and introverts, trust me, there’s some advice in here for you, too.)

 The holiday season is surely not the only time to go out and mingle, but it may increase your chances of meeting potential dates (men worthy enough of your time and conversation).
 I’m sure that you may be tired of the monotonous nightlife scene: Same people, same lines from the same man with the same too-tight suit and fingerwaves.
 However, there is a pretty good chance that your dating options may be more extensive during the holiday season.
-If you’re still hesitant about mingling, go out with your single and most social friend–If she’s on the fence, bribe her with spiked eggnog; that should do the trick.
-One of my best dating seasons fell around holiday season for this very specific reason.
-Although my dates were only in town for a very limited amount of time, it was still a great way for me to meet new people and make new contacts.
+If you’re still hesitant about mingling, go out with your single and most social friend (If she’s on the fence, bribe her with spiked eggnog).
+One of my best dating seasons fell around the holiday season for this very specific reason.
+Although some of the people I met were only in town for a very limited amount of time, it was still a great way for me to meet new people and spark new friendships.
 I was pleasantly surprised at the amount of new faces that frequented a venue that was typically filled with the same people.

-If going out is not your thing, despite the potential increase of your dating options, bring the potential to you.
+If going out is not your thing, despite it being a great opportunity to meet new people, bring people to you.
 Throw a holiday party with some of your closest girlfriends and have them bring their single male friends.
 This will take the pressure of off being in a crowd of unfamiliar faces and may even serve as a confidence booster because you already know half of the people at the party.
 This will help you in your quest to meet a potential suitor for that New Year’s Eve party you’ve been wanting to attend.